 Pet waste should be bagged in plastic and thrown away in your household trash.
-You may also dispose of dead animals under 10 lbs. in your weekly trash collection.
+You may also dispose of dead animals under 10 pounds in your weekly trash collection.
 For animals over 10 pounds, call Allen Animal Services at 214.509.4378.

 Aluminum and steel/tin cans and completely empty aerosol containers are collected in Allen's curbside recycling program.
 Rinse items of all food waste before recycling.
 Aluminum foil and baking dishes are not accepted.

 We recycle televisions, computers, printers and other large electronics at annual Allen cleanup events.
 You can also schedule curbside collection of large electronics through Allen's bulk item collection.